Araneta City: Transportation

 There are two elevated rail stations serving the area; the MRT Line 3 and the LRT Line 2 Araneta Center-Cubao stations.
 The area also serves as a terminal for jeepneys, BEEP Jeepneys, and UV Express vehicles serving the nearby areas within Metro Manila and the province of Rizal, such as the former Araneta City Bus Station, which is currently occupied by BEEP Jeepneys, Modern Jeeps and UV Express operators.
-UV Express vehicles bound for selected destinations in Laguna, such as San Pedro, Balibago, Santa Rosa, and Santa Rosa are also available located at the Center Avenue row.
+UV Express vehicles bound for selected destinations in Laguna, such as San Pedro, Balibago, Santa Rosa, and Santa Rosa are also available located at the Gateway Mall-LRT 2 concourse.

 The city also caters a bus terminal, the Araneta City Busport, servicing local and long-distance passengers going to provinces in both Central Luzon and Southern Luzon.
 The area around the complex also serves as a transport terminal for other jeepneys and provincial buses serving nearby cities and provincial areas around the country.
 Buses also connect the area to selected rationalized bus routes under bus route numbers 51 (bound for Valenzuela Gateway Complex), and 55 (bound for San Pedro Pacita Complex).
-Buses bound to Antipolo, Bulakan, Bulacan and under bus route 61 bound for Dasmariñas-Robinsons Dasmariñas are also located along the Farmers Plaza Bus Stop, located along EDSA while plans are also being laid out to construct a bus stop to cater buses from the EDSA Busway.
+Buses bound to Antipolo, and under bus route 61 bound for Dasmariñas-Robinsons Dasmariñas are also located along the Puregold Bus Stop, located along Aurora Boulevard, while buses to and from Bulakan, Bulacan make stops within Ali Mall and SM Cubao.
+The Main Avenue Bus Station of the EDSA Busway is also located a few hundred meters south of the complex, while the Cubao Bus Station of the EDSA Busway, located at the northern part of the area, is currently under construction.

 Aside from provincial destinations, the Araneta City Busport also offers local routes within Metro Manila and Bulacan, as well as the UBE Express Premium Point-to-Point Airport Bus Service, which connects Araneta City to Manila International Airport.
 The complex also offers a free E-shuttle services from Ali Mall, up to the LRT 2-Gateway Mall Concourse, as well as to Gateway Mall 2 and vice versa.
 The free E-shuttle services began operations on June 20, 2009, and were temporarily suspended in March 2020 in the aftermath of the COVID-19 pandemic in the Philippines.
 The E-shuttle service were returned to service in November 2022.

-In the afternoon of February 9, 2023, the Araneta City Bus Terminal was razed down by fire.
-The following day, at 12:00 noon, the fire has once again reignited and was placed on first alarm, before being fully watered down a few hours later.
-Two days later, on February 11, 2023, jeepney operations within the terminal were revived and once again have resumed operations.